 - 3. I keep the bottle in a pan of boiling water and note that the coloured water in the glass tube rises up. - 4.
-I understand that the water gets heated and expands to rise up in the glass tube.
+I understand that the water liquids expand on heating and contract on cooling.

-- 5. I realize that the rise in the level is the measure of the temperature. - 6.
+- gets heated and expands to rise up in the glass tube. - 5.
+I realize that the rise in the level is the measure of the temperature. - 6.
 Now I cool the bottle.
 I note that the water level in the glass tube goes down.